St Clair, New Zealand: History

 There is known to have been Māori settlement in the area close to what is now St Clair Esplanade in pre-European times, with artefacts having been discovered close to the western end of the Esplanade and also occasionally uncovered in the dunes which lie to the east.
 It is believed that there was also a burial site close to Cargill's Castle.
 A major pre-European track led along the length of the dunes and from there over Forbury Hill to connect with the land to the south.

 The name Whakaherekau was used by Māori for the coastal strip encompassing parts of what are now St Kilda and St Clair.
-This has been translated as meaning either "To make a conciliatory present" or "A prepared snare which caught nothing".
+This has been translated as meaning either "to make a conciliatory present" or "a prepared snare that caught nothing".

 Early European settlement in the area was led by William Henry Valpy (1793–1852).
 Valpy and his family arrived in New Zealand in 1849, setting up a 48 ha farm property centred on what are now Valpy Street and Norfolk Street.
 The property was named "The Forbury" after Forbury Gardens, a public gardens in Reading, Berkshire.
 Valpy was born in Reading, where his father Richard Valpy had been a schoolmaster.
 Valpy was reputedly the wealthiest man in New Zealand.

 Chinese settlers were notable among early residents in the St Clair area, and largely through their effort the swampy land inland from the beach was drained, and converted into market gardens.
 Much of the young city's vegetable production was centred on Chinese allotments in an area close to what is now Macandrew Road, Forbury.
 Habitation remained sparse until the early twentieth century, but rapid growth immediately prior to World War I saw the population expand.